 In this course, students explore processing locally harvested raw natural materials into ceramic grade materials.
-Advanced ceramic science theory is elaborated on and experienced to develop further understanding through a series of glaze tests.
-Students create and use their own glaze using local materials harvested and processed in the studio and a series of glaze testing experiments such as triaxial blends, line blends, and quadrahedral blends.
+Advanced ceramic science theory is elaborated and experienced for further understanding by a series of glaze tests.
+Students create and use their own glaze through using local materials harvested and processed in the studio and a series of glaze testing experiments such as triaxial blends, line blends, and quadrahedral blends.